andy-goryachev-oracle/Test/doc/InputMap/InputMapV2.md

 The purpose of this class is to store event handlers and key mappings in order to facilitate the following operations:

-- map a key binding to a function, provided either by the user or the skin
+- map a key binding to a function, provided either by the application or the skin
 - un-map a key binding
 - map a new function to an existing key binding
 - obtain the default function
-- add an event handler at specific priority (applies to user-defined and skin-defined handlers)
+- add an event handler at specific priority (applies to application-defined and skin-defined handlers)
-- ensure that the user key mappings take priority over mappings created by the skin
+- ensure that the application key mappings take priority over mappings created by the skin

 The InputMap provides an ordered repository of event handlers, working together with **SkinInputMap** supplied by the skin (or static stateless behavior implementation).
 Internally, each handler is added with a specific priority according to this table: